vivienbarchet/TenseMusic/docs/index.md

 This function smoothes the extracted features using a running mean filter.
 The window size is determined by the sampling rate as well as by the length of the audio piece at hand.

 ### Resampling the features:
-The toolbox includes methodes to resample at 10 Hz or at the beats (recommended: resampling at the beats)

-#### all_features_beat, all_features_beat_unsmoothed, beat_times = feature_resampling_beat(onset_env,sr, features_smooth, df_plot):

-Resamples the smoothed features at the beats.
-Here, we use the onset envelope that was already calculated in the onset frequency function.
-Besides the smoothed features sampled at the beats, the unsmoothed features sampled at the beats are returned in a dataframe for plotting purposes.
-Additionally, the beat time stamps (in seconds) are returned.
+For the tension extraction, the features will be resampled at 10 Hz in a next step.

 #### all_features_10Hz, all_features_10Hz_unsmoothed = feature_resampling_10Hz(features_smooth, df_plot):

 The function resamples the smoothed features at 10 Hz (10 sampling points per second), as this time scale was used in previous research.
 The function returns a dataframe containing the smoothed features sampled at 10 Hz for tension prediction as well as another dataframe containing the unsmoothed features sampled at 10 Hz for plotting purposes.

 ### Tension prediction:
 The toolbox implements two different versions of the tension prediction that rely on the same basic model.
 One method uses different attentional windows for each feature.
 The other method applies different weights to every feature.
 See the publication for more details.
-We recommend using different attentional windows as this methods yielded the best results for our investigation and additionally, it seems to display a cognitively plausible method.
+We recommend using different weights for each feature as this methods yielded the best results for our investigation and additionally, it seems to display a cognitively plausible method by providing estimates of perceptual salience.

-In total, the toolbox includes for functions for tension prediction: One function for each method x sampling rate combination.
-Please note, that the difference in sampling rate (10 Hz versus beats) is only relevant for the actual tension prediction.
-After the tension prediction, the predicted tension is automatically resampled at the beats to join the tension with the behavioral responses.
-Although it is only relevant for this step, the choice of sampling rate can have a huge impact on the quality of the prediction.
+The toolbox includes the tension prediction involving our optimized weights and window durations, as well as the functions containing the weights and windows suggested by Farbood (2012) and Farbood and Upham (2013).

+#### df_slopes = tension_extraction_10Hz_weights(all_features_10Hz, model_configuration = ['optimized', 'original'])

+This is the recommended tension extraction function.
+It extracts tension from the features sampled at 10 Hz and uses different weights for every feature.
+The model can be configured in the optimized version for our behavioral data or in the original version developed by Farbood (2012).

+The function returns the tension prediction sampled at 10Hz.

-#### slopes_beat_window = tension_extraction_beat_window(all_features_beat,df_plot)
+#### df_slopes =  tension_extraction_10Hz_window(all_features_10Hz, model_configuration = ['optimized', 'original'])

+This function estimates tension with different window sizes for each of the features.
+The model can be applied with the original configuration incorporating the window sizes suggested by Farbood & Upham (2013) or with the window sizes optimized to fit our behvioral data.

+The function returns the tension prediction sampled at 10Hz.

-- (Optional) Plotting the predicted tension and the feature graphs
+### (Optional) Plotting the predicted tension and the feature graphs

+#### plot_tension_and_features_10Hz(df_slopes, all_features_10Hz_unsmoothed, color_list)

+This function plots the tension prediction and the feature graphs.